vineethkm/vineethkm/README.md

 - ⚡ Fun fact: ...
 -->

-I'm vineeth and I'm an engineer.
-My interests are in:
+i'm vineeth.
+an engineer, tinkerer, and eternal noob.

+currently geeking out over:
-- Systems Programming
+- systems programming
-- Operating Systems
+- operating systems
-- Computer Architecture
+- computer architecture

+(but hey, i'm just getting started.)

+if you're up for collaborating or just wanna chat,
-you can find me on linkedin
+you can find me on [linkedin](https://www.linkedin.com/in/vineeth-krishna-m/)

+also, check out my [website]().
+it's a work in progress tho.